12 Best Ticket Resale Sites You Can Join Today

 StubHub's platform is also pretty easy to use.
 All you need to do is create one account, regardless of whether you want to buy or sell tickets.
-Then, search the event you have tickets for, and click “Sell.”
-You are allowed to set your price to either a fixed price or a declining price, depending on what works for you.
+Then, search for the event you have tickets for, and click “Sell”.
+When you want to sell tickets, you are allowed to set your price to either a fixed price or a declining price, depending on what works for you.

-There are two reasons why people would prefer to buy their tickets on StubHub;
+There are two reasons why people would prefer to purchase tickets on StubHub;

 - Fan Codes –These are points awarded to the buyer every time they buy a ticket, which they can then use later to buy more tickets.